RobertPetrella/terraform-autohealing-web-example/README.md

 # terraform-autohealing-web-example
 The purpose of this Github project is for prracticing and earning how to utilise Terraform with Azure DevOps.
-The goal of this project is to create a load balanced VM deployment of a minimum of two Linux NGINX web servers with N+1 explandability, and to deploy a load balancer with health probing to ensure constant uptime.
+The goal of this project is to create a load balanced VM deployment of a minimum of two Linux NGINX web servers with N+1 expandability, and to deploy a load balancer with health probing to ensure constant uptime.

 This project is simply a concept and is used to primarily for myself to learn and understand the concept of Infrastructure as Code and how to do a simple writeup of IaC architecture to further improve my skillsets.